Vijay Vikram: Plot

-Vikram is a landlord who rapes Jayanthi, who is the daughter of his estate manager.
+Vikram, a landlord rapes Jayanthi, the daughter of his estate manager.
 Jayanthi gets pregnant and gives birth to a son who grows up to be Vijay.
 Jayanti uses her son to take revenge on Vikram.
 Towards the end Vikram learns that Vijay is his own son and regrets his past deeds.
 But other baddies create problems for the family.
 Vikram dies in the end.